Links

-Add custom flow action from app system
+Add custom flow actions

 Custom flow actions in Shopware Apps are available starting with Shopware 6.4.10.0 and are not supported in previous versions.